-The Yogourmet yogurt starter gets its own page because it is such a popular starter.
+The Yogourmet yogurt starter gets its own page because it is such a popular product.
 The company has been around since 1983 and even makes its own yogurt maker.
 It receives high customer ratings for its reliability and consistency in texture and taste.
-Yogourmet makes a regular yogurt starter and a probiotic yogurt starter so let’s look at both.
+Yogourmet makes a standard yogurt starter and a probiotic yogurt starter.

-The starter pictured above is the regular starter and it’s their most popular.
-In addition to the usual L. bulgaricus, and thermophilus strains, it contains L. acidophilus.
+This is Yogourmets’ standard starter and it’s their most popular.
+In addition to the usual L. bulgaricus and S. thermophilus strains, it also contains L. acidophilus.
 This is a strain frequently used in probiotic pills and known to reduce lactose in yogurt.

-Their probiotic yogurt starter contains the same three strains mentioned above but also adds L.casei and B.longum.
+Their probiotic yogurt starter contains the same three bacteria strains mentioned above.
+However, for this product they also add two more strains: L.casei and B.longum.
 These additional strains are associated with boosting the immune system and regularity of food transit.

 Preparation for this starter is a little different than the standard product.
 The starter is added to milk at 73 – 77 degrees F. Then gradually heated up to about 110 degrees F over the course of 9 to 15 hours.